Why See an IBCLC?

 MilkWorks is in-network with all major private insurance plans and all Nebraska Medicaid plans for consultations.
 If you do not have any insurance, we can offer you a reduced, out-of-pocket fee.

 You may choose to see one of our IBCLCs or our Breastfeeding Medicine Specialist, who is an MD:

 - MD/ APRN: Dr. Kathy Leeper, MD, Michelle Lingenfelter, APRN, and Karnyta White, APRN, CLC bring a wealth of pediatric and medical expertise to lactation counseling.
 She is able to order lab and diagnostic tests and prescribe medications.
-If indicated, she may perform a frenotomy procedure on a baby.
+If indicated, she has the ability to perform a frenotomy procedure.
 Her services are usually filed under medical codes (vs. preventive services) and may be filed with a mother or baby's insurance plan, or both.
 Depending upon the insurance plan, there may be a co-pay or deductible.

 What Happens During a Breastfeeding Consultation?